hamishtodd1/hamishtodd1.github.io/singlePlayerGames/geometricAlgebra/aestheticsAndStory.md

 		Tait was evil, full of wishful thinking and idiotic faith.
 Hating of divorce and secularity, everything  Clifford wasn't.
 Kicking a man while he was dying
 	Separate office for Maxwell or faraday, more Victorian plus crackling electricity
-		Faraday: I don't see why you had to bring maths into it
+		Faraday: I don't see why you had to bring maths into it The dissenters, after seeing how einstein and dirac and pauli had to emulate multivectors, would be flagellating themselves if you brought them back

 		margaret hamilton